project-89/argOS/designDocsBackup/core/relationship-system.md

 Think about how humans form and maintain relationships.
 A friendship isn't just a binary state - it has a history, an emotional context, shared experiences, and varying levels of trust and intimacy.
 A tool isn't just "owned" by an agent - the agent has learned how to use it, has memories associated with it, and might even have emotional attachments to it.

-TinySim's relationship system captures these nuances by treating relationships themselves as first-class entities in our ECS architecture.
+ArgOS's relationship system captures these nuances by treating relationships themselves as first-class entities in our ECS architecture.
 This means relationships can have their own components, can be processed by systems, and can evolve over time just like any other aspect of our simulation.

 ## Relationship as Components